-Darrelle Revis Facing 4 Charges After Alleged Altercation in Pittsburgh
+Darrelle Revis Charged After Alleged Altercation in Pittsburgh

 #BREAKING Darrelle Revis' attorney issues statement: "Mr Revis was physically assaulted by a group of at least 5 people". #WTAE2/16/2017, 10:43:53 PM

 Revis' lawyer said the Jets cornerback sought medical attention following the incident, per Garafolo.
-He also said "at no point in time was Darrelle the aggressor" and noted he was "retreating" from the situation.
+He also said "at no point in time was Darrelle the aggressor" and noted Revis was "retreating" from the situation.

 But a conflicting report from WTAE.com paints a far different picture.